xxyy2024/dores-private-support-html/dores-support.md

 - Your system version (e.g. macOS 14.x);
 - The App version (see “About” or app info);
-- Your user ID (you can find it in the “User Info” menu item in the menubar);
+- Apple Sign-In info (find the Apple Sign-In ID under the “Apple Sign-In Info” menu item in the menubar);
 - Steps to reproduce the issue (as detailed as possible);
 - Relevant screenshots or screen recordings, if available.